B-2 Tourist Visa Description

 Financial Capability: The visa will only be issued to applicants who can demonstrate the financial resources that would accommodate round trip travel to and from the United States as well as payment of all living expenses during the temporary visit.

-Limited Stay: The B-2 visa allows the temporary visitor to enter the United States for an initial stay of no more than six months.
+Limited Stay: The B-2 tourist visa allows the temporary visitor to enter the United States for an initial stay of no more than six months.

 Limited Accessibility: The B-2 visitor is expected to maintain his residence abroad.
 Many Border Patrol agents interpret this to mean that the visitor should, over the long course, average no more than six months per year in the United States.
 While it is possible to obtain a six month extension, and then depart the country and re-apply for admission immediately, the inspecting Immigration officer may deny admission for failure to maintain sufficient presence abroad.